krissiliv/Machine-Vision/README.md

 Also in Folder one, create a folder named "Train" where you save a good mix between broken and not-broken objects.
 The more the better.

+Then you can open the Code and in line 25, you can choose which name your model should have.